-We are pleased to invite you to attend the 2022 Annual Meeting Stockholders of PMV Pharmaceuticals, Inc. (the "Annual Meeting") to be held on Thursday, June 2, 2022 at 10:00 a.m., Eastern.
-Due to continuing concerns surrounding the ongoing COVID-19 pandemic, the Annual Meeting will be a virtual meeting conducted exclusively via the Internet.
+We are pleased to invite you to attend the 2023 Annual Meeting Stockholders of PMV Pharmaceuticals, Inc. (the "Annual Meeting") to be held on Thursday, June 8, 2023 at 10:00 a.m., Eastern.
+The Annual Meeting will be a virtual meeting conducted exclusively via the Internet.
 There will not be a physical meeting location, and stockholders will not be able to attend the Annual Meeting in person.
 Details regarding admission to the Annual Meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting of Stockholders and proxy statement.